barticusprime/slim-kit/README.md

 # Migrations & Seeding

-Since the Starter Kit comes bundled with the [Illuminate Database](https://github.com/illuminate/database) package, we can enjoy migrations and seeding.
+Since the kit comes bundled with the [Illuminate Database](https://github.com/illuminate/database) package, we can enjoy migrations and seeding.
 Although we do not have tools like `Artisan`, we have a basic approach to easily perform simple migrations and seeding.

 Using your command line, within the root folder, try using: